Best Books for Entrepreneurs

 Should entrepreneurs read business books or biographies?

-Both are valuable.
-Business books like The Lean Startup give you frameworks to apply immediately.
-Books like Build by Tony Fadell blend memoir with advice, showing how principles play out in real situations.
-Start with framework books, then read stories for context and inspiration.
+Both, honestly.
+Books like The Lean Startup give you frameworks you can apply right away.
+Books like Build by Tony Fadell blend memoir with advice so you see how principles actually play out in messy real-world situations.
+Start with the framework books, then read stories for context.
+They hit different.